 Abstract

 People have long pondered the origins of language, especially the words that compose them.
 Here, we report a series of experiments investigating how conventional spoken words might emerge from imitations of environmental sounds.
-Does the repeated imitation of an environmental sound gradually give rise to novel word forms?
-In what ways do these words resemble the original sounds that motivated them?
+Does the repeated imitation of an environmental sound gradually give rise to more wordlike forms?
+In what ways do these words resemble the original sounds that motivated them (i.e., iconicity)?
 Participants played a version of the children’s game “Telephone”.
 The first generation of participants imitated recognizable environmental sounds (e.g., glass breaking, water splashing).
-Subsequent generations imitated the imitations for a maximum of 8 generations.
+Subsequent generations imitated the previous generation of imitations for a maximum of 8 generations.
 The results showed that the imitations became more stable and word-like, and later imitations were easier to learn as category labels.
 At the same time, even after 8 generations, both spoken imitations and their written transcriptions could be matched above chance to the category of environmental sound that motivated them.
 These results show how repeated imitation can create progressively more word-like forms while continuing to retain a resemblance to the original sound that motivated them, and speak to the possible role of human vocal imitation in explaining the origins of at least some spoken words.

 Keywords: language evolution, iconicity, vocal imitation, transmission chain